vndrecodes/sammelsurium/shell/bash.md

 -N file                   # file was modified since it was last read -O file                   # you own file
--G file                   # file's group ID matches yours (or one of yours, if you are in multiple groups) file1 -nt file2           # file1 is newer than file2 file1 -ot file2           # file1 is older than file2
+-G file                   # file's group ID matches yours (or one of yours, if you are in multiple groups) -z "string"               # string is empty
+-n "string"               # string is not empty file1 -nt file2           # file1 is newer than file2
+file1 -ot file2           # file1 is older than file2